Scroll down to see the NEW! Music at All Saints' concert series. Click here to view the Jazz at All Saints’ 2025-2026 season.

 Purchase Tickets

-With a repertoire spanning the breadth of choral literature, from early music and time honored classics to new works, Coro Vocati’s performances represent a diversity of musical styles and cultural backgrounds.
-The choir is a champion of modern composers, having performed a number of local, regional, and world premieres, and is active in commissioning new works.
+With a repertoire spanning the breadth of choral literature, from early music and time-honored classics to new works, Coro Vocati’s performances represent a diversity of musical styles and cultural backgrounds.
+Now under the direction of Dr. Stanley Roberts, the choir is a champion of modern composers, having performed a number of local, regional, and world premieres, and is active in commissioning new works.

 Presented by Jazz at All Saints'